soramitsu/iroha/docs/source/api/queries.rst

     total_number, number of assets matching query without page limits, 0 < total_number < 4294967296, 100500
     next_asset_id, the id of asset immediately following curent page, name#domain, my_asset#my_domain

 .. note:: If page size is equal or greater than the number of assets matching other requested criteria, the next asset id will be unset in the response.
-Otherwie it contains the value that clients should use for the first asset id if they want to fetch the next page.
+Otherwise it contains the value that clients should use for the first asset id if they want to fetch the next page.

 Possible Stateful Validation Errors